Benjamin C. Bruner

 Understanding that no two companies or projects are alike, Ben takes a practical approach to each client based on that client’s goals and circumstances.
 During his practice, Ben has gained experience in both trial and appellate courts in South Carolina, federal court, arbitration, and administrative proceedings.
 He has handled cases involving construction law, professional negligence defense, collection of judgments, commercial collections, as well as business and general litigation.
 With respect to the construction industry, Ben has represented owners, contractors, subcontractors, suppliers, builders, and design professionals in a wide array of construction projects ranging from single family homes to commercial buildings to heavy highway construction.
 He has represented clients in contract negotiation and drafting, contract default claims, termination claims, delay and acceleration claims, mechanic’s liens, performance and payment bond claims, defective workmanship and construction defect claims, insurance coverage for construction defect claims, and claims on public projects related to bid protests and contract disputes.
 Ben is currently a Member of the South Carolina Bar Construction Law Section Council.

-Ben is Peer Reviewed on Martindale-Hubbell.
-In 2020, Ben was recognized again as one of Columbia Business Monthly’s Legal Elite of the Midlands for construction law.
+Ben is listed in Best Lawyers in the areas of Construction Law and Litigation-Construction.
+He is Peer Reviewed on Martindale-Hubbell.
+In 2022, Ben was recognized once again as one of Columbia Business Monthly’s Legal Elite of the Midlands for construction law.